 On site, Richard and I both pick up the phone and listen to the dial tone to confirm the antiquated technology is working and take our obligatory pictures.
 I wish Columbus had had a camera to document his first landing and native Indians had been able to shoot videos of foreigners sticking a strange flag in their hallowed ground.
 Seeing a You tube video of the universe created in real time would also be inspirational.

 Dr. Who would know if there are payphones or push mowers on Mars.

 He would know if there was a Denny’s hidden in the rings of Saturn.

 He would know what the Gates of Heaven are made of.

-I can’t call him though because this last of its kind pay phone doesn’t take credit cards, phone cards don’t let us call outside Earth’s atmosphere, and I don’t have a truckload of quarters, and the Operator is on break.
+I can’t call Dr. Who though because this last of its kind pay phone doesn’t take credit cards, phone cards don’t let us call outside Earth’s atmosphere, I don’t have a truckload of quarters, and the Operator is on break.